codefellows/seattle-code-javascript-401d42/class-27/lab/README.md

 ## Phase 2 Requirements

-In phase 2, we will be connecting RESTy to live APIs, fetching and displaying remote data.
-Our primary focus will be to service *GET* requests
+In phase 2, we will be receiving user input in preparation of connecting to live APIs, using the `useState()` hook in our functional components

 The following user stories detail the major functionality for this phase of the project.

-- As a user, I want to enter the URL to an API and issue a GET request so that I can retrieve it's data
+- As a user, I want to enter the REST Method and URL to an API
-- As a user, I want to see the results returned from an API request in my browser in a readable format
+- As a user, I want to see a summary of my request as well as results returned from an API request in my browser in a readable format

 Application Flow: